2015-01-08 | 4429 Print PDF

 FileETag None

-Remove Last-Modified header
+Last-Modified

-If you remove the Last-Modified and ETag header, you will totally eliminate If-Modified-Since and If-None-Match requests and their 304 Not Modified responses, so a file will stay cached without checking for updates until the Expires header indicates new content is available!
+responses, so a file will stay cached without checking for updates until the Expires header indicates new content is available!

-Add these lines to .htaccess:
+Add these lines to .htaccess

 Header unset Last-Modified

 It is basically a set of filters that run at the webserver level after your web backend has finished generating the markup.
 It will optimize the markup to web best practices as well as optimize the delivery of assets for bandwidth savings and speed.
 For example, it can rescale images to a size requested by the markup via height/width tags, performing a lossless compression, delivering WEBP images to browsers that support them.
 It can also combine javascript files and make them non-blocking + minify.
 The main advantage being this is all a process that can run entirely separately from your development flow meaning you can still upload unminified CSS to your web server and not have to worry about manually combining files together for speed.
-To Install I had to recompile Nginx with the page speed module(Instructions here)
+To Install I had to recompile Nginx with the page speed module(Instructions here).

 Or if you have a nice host provider like mine you could shoot them an email to help you install the modules on your server.